-98% report a publicly owned bank as lender.25 Using these data, I create a binary variable that is 1 if the firm reported a private bank as a lender (and zero otherwise), and use that as an outcome variable.
-Results are presented in column 4 of Table A.4.
+To understand the borrowing margin better, I merge in data from the CMIE Prowess database, which contains information on banker names.
+The data does have gaps (45% of firm-year observations report at least one banker), but 85.45% of firms report data at least once during the panel period (1992-2009).
+Conditional on reporting a banker, all SOEs report at least one lender that is either the central government or a publicly owned bank, and 98% report a publicly owned bank as lender.24 Using these data, I create a binary variable that is 1 if the firm reported a private bank as a lender (and zero otherwise), and use that as an outcome variable.
+Results are presented in Column 4 of Table A.4.
 I find that this is indeed changed by the program: pre-program eligible firms are 31.4 percentage points more likely to report a private bank as a lender after 1997 (the mean probability across the sample of reporting a private bank is 35.8%, so this is a substantal effect relative to the mean).
 I also tested whether pre-program eligible firms are more likely to report any banker post-1997, and do not find any evidence that is the case.
 Column 3 of Table A.4 indicates that the results are not driven by the differential probability of reporting a banker in the CMIE data.

 Furthermore, it is possible that firms become eligible post-program in order to avail of the benefits of autonomy.
-Results using any eligibility as a proxy for treatment are presented in Table IX, and are similar to the main results.
+Results using any eligibility as a proxy for treatment are presented in Table 8, and are similar to the main results.
 As additional context, 126 firms in the balanced panel are eligible at some point between 1997-2009, of which 89 (70%) were eligible pre-program (before 1997).
-Of the remaining, only 22 firms become eligible 3 years or more after the program (i.e., only 22 firms could have potentially changed their behavior and become profitable for 3 consecutive years to get autonomy).
+Of the remaining, only 22 firms become eligible 3 years or more after the program (i.e., only 22 firms could have potentially changed their behavior and become profitable for three consecutive years to get autonomy).
 Of these, only 5 actually receive autonomy.
-Overall, it seems that the autonomy program alone was not enough to induce a large number of firms that were ineligible for it in 1997 to become eligible, or that they were not able to do so in large numbers.
+Overall, while firms could have changed their behavior, it seems that the autonomy program alone was not enough to induce a large number of firms that were ineligible for it in 1997 to become eligible, or that they were not able to do so in large numbers.